sjillen/twitch-frontend/README.md

 In order to to fetch the required data, you first need to modify the `baseUrl` in you environment files `src/environments` to match the one of the [Backend](http://github.com/ThomasProust/twitch-backend.git).
 Also make sure [Angular CLI](https://github.com/angular/angular-cli) is installed on your machine in order to run the commands hereafter.

+Install the application's dependencies by running `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.